Youkwhan/Youkwhan/README.md

 ## 🙋‍♂️ A bit about me:
 I'm a full-stack developer based in New York.
 My passion is delivering engaging, memorable, and meaningful user experiences.
 Thriving in the frontend and backend, I enjoy working at the intersection of art and functionality.

-Outside of work, you can often find me playing the piano, reading, creating interactive 3D renderings, working on indie game development, or spending time with friends. 👽

 ### 🚀 Skills and Technologies:
 #### 🖥️ Frontend:
 - HTML, CSS, JavaScript